Mu-L/getty/README.md

 // Callbacks are automatically executed when the session closes
 ```

+**Note**: Callbacks should be fast/non-blocking; move heavy work to separate goroutines to avoid delaying shutdown.

 ### Callback Management

 - **AddCloseCallback**: Register a callback to be executed when the session closes